friedue/Notes/IntroToNGS_WCMGS.md

 **Articles**

+* An excellent overview of the different sequencing techniques and applications: ["Coming of age: ten years of next- generation sequencing technologies"](http://dx.doi.org/10.1038/nrg.2016.49)
 * Nature Methods has compiled a great selection of brief introductions into many statistical concepts that biologists should be familiar with, such as p-value calculations, replicate handling, visualizations etc.: [Points of Significance Series](https://www.nature.com/collections/qghhqm/pointsofsignificance)
 * F100Research: [Channels](https://f1000research.com/gateways)